segdeha/pdxcodeguild/1. Python/4/json.md

 # JSON

-[JavaScript Object Notation](http://www.json.org/) (JSON, pronounced like “Jason”) started out as a way of describing structured data within (not surprisingly) JavaScript.
+[JavaScript Object Notation](http://www.json.org/) (JSON, pronounced like “Jason” not "Jaysawn") started out as a way of describing structured data within (not surprisingly) JavaScript.
 It has become the default way to share data within and between programs in most programming languages common to web development.

 ## What’s so great about JSON?